pvcaptest/pvcaptest/docs/index.rst

 section.
 The examples are all produced from Jupyter notebooks and an interactive version can be launched by clicking on the 'launch binder' button.

-This project is under active development with a goal of releasing a v1.0 with a stable API.
+This project is under development with a goal of releasing a v1.0 with a stable API.
 Please see the `github page <https://github.com/pvcaptest/pvcaptest>`_ for the source code.
 Ongoing work is tracked in the Github projects and issues.
 If you have suggestions for improvements or find any bugs, please open an issue.